OTTAWA - June 5, 2018 - The Canada Deposit Insurance Corporation (CDIC)’s Corporate Plan Summary was tabled today in Parliament.

 - Preparedness: Advancing resolution readiness

 - Deposit insurance: Modernizing the deposit insurance program

 CDIC’s evolving role as deposit insurer and resolution authority are key drivers of the Plan.

 “Our environment is changing at an ever-increasing rate and CDIC is keeping pace with emerging developments and trends,” said CDIC President and CEO Michèle Bourque.
 “Further modernization of the deposit insurance framework, enhanced operational readiness and continued strengthening of our relationships with key stakeholders will ensure CDIC remains adaptable and ready to effectively resolve any of our members, from the smallest to the largest.”

-Summary of the Corporate Plan also includes a summary of CDIC’s 2018/19 operating and capital budgets and borrowing plan.
+The Summary of the Corporate Plan (PDF, 3.67 MB) also includes a summary of CDIC’s 2018/19 operating and capital budgets and borrowing plan.